geneontology/noctua_app_stack/production/PRODUCTION_README.md

 To update a workbench (add/remove repo or branch), start by editing the `staged_repos` variable in `vars.yaml` in the root directory.

-You will then need to edit `config/startup.yaml.stack-dev` (referenced in `docker/Dockerfile.noctua`) to reflect this set and layout.
+You will then need to edit `templates/startup.yaml` (referenced in `docker/Dockerfile.noctua`) to reflect this set and layout.
+Specifically, the `WORKBENCHES` variable.

 ### Build Minerva